Reformed Episcopal Seminary: Academics

 The seminary educates and trains Christians for lay and ordained ministries.
 It emphasizes a belief in the inerrancy of the Bible as the word of God, adherence to reformed theology and evangelical beliefs, worship and polity in the Anglican tradition, and pastoral ministry training.
 The seminary offers a Master of Divinity (M.Div.) degree program, a diploma program, two certificate programs, and a licentiate for diaconal minister program or deaconess ministry.
 It is on the quarter system and requires the completion of 150 credits for the master's degree.

 In 2015 the school initiated an honors thesis program for select M.Div. students.
 High achieving students are invited by the faculty to write a thesis in their senior year which they are required to defend before a panel of faculty members.

 Accreditation

 The seminary was granted initial accreditation by the Association of Theological Schools in the United States and Canada, effective August 8, 2013.
-The Theological Commission of the Reformed Episcopal Church and the Anglican Church in North America have also both approved the Reformed Episcopal Seminary.
+The Theological Commission of the Reformed Episcopal Church and the Anglican Church in North America have also approved the Reformed Episcopal Seminary for the training of clergy.